Gexa Energy Review

 - Parent Company: NextEra Energy (NYSE: NEE)

-- Best For: Rate shoppers who want a solid deal without spending hours comparing gimmicks
+- Best For: Rate shoppers who want competitive pricing and 100% green energy without paying a premium

-- Avoid If: Your credit is rough and you need prepaid—Gexa doesn’t have it
+- Avoid If: Your credit is rough and you can’t handle a $400 deposit—Gexa has no prepaid option

 Company Overview